CUAHSI/GHCN-Transducer/SNOTEL/README.md

 | WATER_YEAR      | wy                        | year             | 1                         |
 | CALENDAR_YEAR   | y                         | year             | 1                         |

+## Excluding time-aggregated SNOTEL Variables
+- A special setting in the **appsettings.config** file of **SnotelWebService** allows excluding variables with selected duration from the WaterML web service response.
+By default, all durations are included.

 ## SNOTEL Heights and Depths
-- SNOTEL observations are recorded at different heights above ground or depths below ground surface.
+- SNOTEL observations may be recorded at different heights above ground or depths below ground surface.
 The height or depth value is always in inches.
 Negative value indicates a subsurface sensor (in the soil profile).
 Positive values are used for wind sensors at different heights above ground.
 The WaterOneFlow service represents the heights and depths using the VariableCode, Method and Offset.
 For example the CUAHSI variable code **SMS_H_D2** means "Volumetric water content measured hourly at 2 inches depth" or the CUAHSI variable code **WSPDV_D_H40** means "Average wind speed (daily) at 40 inches height".

-## Resulting CUAHSI variable code
+## Resulting CUAHSI variable code, method element and offset value
 - The resulting CUAHSI variable code consists of two or three parts separated by the **underscore** character.
 - The first part is the SNOTEL element code (for example WTEQ, SNWD, PRCP ...)
 - The second part is the time support abbreviation (H, D, sm, m, season, a, wy, y) - see table above
 - The third part is only included if the variable can be measured at multiple heights or depths (for example D40, D2, H60, H120 ...)
 The "D" means depth below ground surface and the "H" means height above ground surface.
 - For example the CUAHSI variable code **SMS_D_D40** means "Volumetric water content (daily) at depth of 40 inches
 - another example: The CUAHSI variable code **TMAX_m** means "Maximum air temperature (monthly) with no specified height or depth.
+- For each time series with a specified height or depth, a specific **method** is assigned in the WaterML *GetSiteInfo* response.
+- For each data value with a specified height or depth, a specific **OffsetValue** is assigned in the WaterML *GetValues* response.

 ## Setup Instructions for SNOTEL Harvester